Thursday, 25 December 2025

 I've just never warmed to the rest of it, despite the fact that I saw them perform it live twice in the mid-1970s and again 20 years later.

 By 1974, having produced the aforementioned Dark Side - their masterpiece – and hit the big time, the members of Pink Floyd were in a bit of a bind.
 The record company wanted more product.
-The band began to feel like they were just a commodity to be exploited, They freely admit they struggled coming to terms with having peaked creatively and commercially.
+The band freely admit they struggled coming to terms with having peaked creatively and commercially.
+Roger Waters especially, began to feel like he was being treated as a commodity to be exploited.

 Live at Wembley Arena, November 1974

 In the course of working up new material and road testing it on tour in 1974, they came up with three new songs.
-It was clear that a cynical mood had descended on them.
+It was clear that a cynical mood had descended.

 "You gotta keep everyone buying this shit"